wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-can-i-find-out-what-i-still-need-to-do-to-meet-my-degree-requirements-and-graduate">How can I find out what I still need to do to meet my degree requirements and graduate?</h2>
-[WUAchieve](https://wuachieve.wustl.edu/) is a system Washington University bought to handle degree, major, and minor requirements across the university.
+<a id=9></a>[WUAchieve](https://wuachieve.wustl.edu/) is a system Washington University bought to handle degree, major, and minor requirements across the university.
 It's used for "degree audits" of CSE degree programs (and most others, with Olin School of Business being an exception).

 You can see the history of what you have completed, the courses that are currently in progress, and what remains to be accomplished for you to finish each of your degree programs.
 Follow the directions on that site, and make sure the open programs it shows for you are correct.